 Remuneration Policy Structure of Compensation Packages How Compensation is Calculated Executive Directors The Board members' remuneration is a form of reward and recognition to attract, retain and optimize the directors who continually deliver quality services for the growth of the Company.
 To compensate Directors for their services rendered to the Company, they are entitled to a monthly allowance as approved by the shareholders.
 In addition, each Director and the Chairman of the Board receives a per diem for every Board and Board Committee meeting attended.
 Directors who absent themselves during a particular Board meeting shall not be entitled to any meeting allowance.
 Such allowances shall be reviewed from time to time to ensure that these reflect the industry standards.
-AP rewards its individual Directors and Officers based on ability to execute his duties and responsibilities.
-It is AP's philosophy to reward based on individual performance.
+AboitizPower rewards its individual Directors and Officers based on ability to execute his duties and responsibilities.
+It is AboitizPower's philosophy to reward based on individual performance.
 Performance is evaluated and compensation is reviewed on an annual basis.
-AP ensures that it pays its directors and officers competitively by comparing rates with other Philippine-based companies through a market salary survey.
+AboitizPower ensures that it pays its directors and officers competitively by comparing rates with other Philippine-based companies through a market salary survey.
 Changes in Board compensation, if any, should come at the suggestion of the Committee but with full discussion and concurrence by the Board.
-Non-Executive Directors The Board members' remuneration is a form of reward and recognition to attract, retain and optimize the directors who continually deliver quality services for the growth of the Company.
-To compensate Directors for their services rendered to the Company, they are entitled to a monthly allowance as approved by the shareholders.
-In addition, each Director and the Chairman of the Board receives a per diem for every Board and Board Committee meeting attended.
-Directors who absent themselves during a particular Board meeting shall not be entitled to any meeting allowance.
-Such allowances shall be AP rewards its individual Directors and Officers based on ability to execute his duties and responsibilities.
-It is AP's philosophy to reward based on individual performance.
-Performance is evaluated and compensation is reviewed on an annual basis.
-AP ensures that it pays its directors and officers competitively by comparing rates with other Philippine-

-reviewed from time to based companies

-time to ensure that the ese through a market

-reflect the indus try salary survey.
-Changes
+Non-Executive Directors The Board members' To compensate Directors for their services AboitizPower rewards its individual Directors remuneration is a the and Officers based on rendered to form of reward and Company, they are ability to execute his recognition entitled to a monthly duties and to attract, retain and allowance as approved responsibilities.
+It is optimize the by the shareholders.
+In AboitizPower's directors who addition, each Director philosophy to reward based on individual continually deliver and the Chairman of the quality services for Board receives a per performance. the growth of the diem for every Board and Company.
+Board Committee Performance is meeting attended. evaluated and compensation is Directors who absent reviewed on an annual themselves during a basis.
+AboitizPower particular Board meeting ensures that it pays its shall not be entitled to directors and officers any meeting allowance. competitively Such allowances shall be comparing rates with reviewed from time to other Philippine-based time to ensure that these companies through a reflect the industry market salary survey. standards.
+Changes in Board compensation, if any, should come at the suggestion of the Committee but with discussion and concurrence by the Board.

-standards. in Board

-compensation, if any,

-should come at the

-suggestion of the

-Committee but with

-full discussion and

-concurrence by the

-Board.